Commitment Gap via Correlation Gap: Commitment Gap for Minimization

 We also note that by the constructive nature of our reductions, this hard example can be transformed into a min-BCS example where the cost of the optimal semi-online algorithm is arbitrarily larger than the cost of the ex-ante optimal benchmark.
 In particular, solving for the ex ante optimal policy of instance $\inst$, one can easily see that it will commit to action $b$ of $\mc_2$ and accept the small value $v=(2N-1)^{-1}$ whenever it gets realized (so with probability $1-1/(2N)$) while also accepting $v=1$ from $\mc_1$ with probability $1/(2N)\leq 1-p$ to satisfy the ex ante constraint.
 Therefore, the optimal ex ante feasible policy for $\inst$ is described as follows: \begin{enumerate} \item Advance $\mc_1$.
 If $v=1$ accept it with probability $\frac{N+1}{2N^2}$.
 If $v=\infty$ reject it. \item Advance $\mc_2$ through action $b$.
 If $v = \frac{1}{2N-1}$ then accept it.
 If $v = 2N^2-1$ reject it. \end{enumerate} The Markov chains that this commitment induces only have zero cost actions, and therefore the underlying distributions of surrogate costs simply correspond to the value of a randomly realized terminal.
 Therefore, we obtain the instance $(\feas,X_1\times X_2)$ of min-BCS where

-Indeed, the cost of the optimal semi-online algorithm (which equals the cost of the ex post optimum $\expectt{\min\{X_1,X_2\}}$) in the above instance is $1$, whereas the cost of the ex ante optimal is $N^{-1}$, giving us an unbounded correlation gap. \end{proof}
+Indeed, the cost of the optimal semi-online algorithm (which equals the cost of the ex post optimum $\expectt{\min\{X_1,X_2\}}$) in the above instance is $1$, whereas the cost of the ex ante optimal is $N^{-1}$, showing that the correlation gap is unbounded. \end{proof}